redhat-openshift-ecosystem/operator-pipelines/docs/README.md

 ```yaml
 catalog_names: ["v4.14", "v4.16"]
 ```

 - From the `operators/<operator-name>/catalog-templates/` directory, delete any template YAML files that were associated with the removed catalog version(s), if applicable.
+- Run `make catalog` to modify the catalog content.
+This will automatically update all affected catalog files under `catalogs/` by removing the specified version details.
 - Submit a single pull request with all these changes.
 Follow our [PR guidelines](users/contributing-via-pr.md).

 ### Remove a Single Operator Bundle Version

 To remove a specific operator bundle version without affecting other versions:

-- Identify all catalog files under the catalog/ directory for each catalog version where the targeted operator version is present.
-These files are typically located at `catalogs/<catalog_version>/<your_operator>/catalog.yaml`.
-Modify each of these catalog version files and remove the targeted operator version's bundle details from your operator's subdirectory.
+- Remove the targeted operator version from the list of catalog-templates files located at `operators/<your_operator>/catalog-templates/`.
+- Run `make catalog` to modify the catalog content.
+This will automatically update all affected catalog files under `catalogs/` by removing the specified version details.
 - Remove the entire targeted operator bundle version subdirectory located at `operators/<your_operator_name>/`.
-- Remove the targeted operator version from the list of catalog-templates files located at `operators/<your_operator>/catalog-templates/`.
 - Submit a single pull request that includes this change.

 For reference, see this [example pull request](https://github.com/Allda/community-operators-pipeline-preprod/pull/34/files).